Posted on September 25, 2022

 Needless to say, when it’s dark enough to view the Milky Way, there’s not enough light to autofocus (unless you have a rare camera/lens combo that can autofocus on a bright star and planet), or even to manually focus with confidence.
 And of all the things that can ruin a Milky Way image (not to mention an entire night), poor focus is number one.
 Not only is achieving focus difficult, it’s very easy to think you’re focused only to discover later that you just missed.

 Because the Milky Way’s focus point is infinity, and you almost certainly won’t have enough light to stop down for more depth of field, your closest foreground subjects should be far enough away to be sharp when you’re wide open and focused at infinity.
 Before going out to shoot, find a hyperfocal app and plug in the values for your camera and lens at its widest aperture.
-Even though it’s technically possible to be sharp from half the hyperfocal distance to infinity, the kind of precise focus this requires is difficult to impossible in the dark, so my rule of thumb is to make sure my closest subject is no closer than the hyperfocal distance.
+Even though it’s technically possible to be sharp from half the hyperfocal distance to infinity, the kind of precise focus focusing on the hyperfocal point requires is difficult to impossible in the dark, so my rule of thumb is to make sure my closest subject is no closer than the hyperfocal distance.

 By far the number one cause of night focus misses is the idea that you can just dial any lens to infinity; followed closely by the idea that focused at one focal length means focused at all focal lengths.
 Because when it comes to sharpness, almost isn’t good enough, if you have a zoom lens, don’t even think of trying to dial the focus ring to the end for infinity.
 And even for most prime lenses, the infinity point is a little short of all the way to the end, and can vary slightly with the temperature and f-stop.
-If you know your lens well enough to be certain of its infinity point by feel (and are a risk taker), go for it.
+Of course if you know your lens well enough to be certain of its infinity point by feel (and are a risk taker), go for it.
 And that zoom lens that claims to be parfocal?
 While it’s possible that your zoom will hold focus throughout its entire focal range, regardless of what the manufacturer claims, I wouldn’t bet an entire shoot on it without testing first.

 For more on focusing in the dark, including how to use stars to focus, read my Starlight Photo Tips article.

-Exposing a Milky Way image is wonderfully simple once you realize that you don’t have to meter because you can’t (not enough light)—your goal is simply to capture as many photons as you can without damaging the image with noise, star motion, and lens flaws.
+Exposing a Milky Way image is wonderfully simple once you realize that you don’t have to meter—because you can’t (not enough light).
+Your goal is simply to capture as many photons as you can without damaging the image with noise, star motion, and lens flaws.

-These thresholds are guidelines rather than hard-and-fast rules, and they apply to my setup only—your results may vary.
-And even though I’m pretty secure with this workflow, for every Milky Way composition I try a variety of exposure combinations before moving to another composition.
+These thresholds are guidelines rather than hard-and-fast rules, and they apply to my preferences only—your results may vary.
+And though I’m pretty secure with this workflow, for each Milky Way composition I try a variety of exposure combinations before moving to another composition.
 Not only does this give me a range of options to choose between when I’m at home and reviewing my images on a big monitor, it also gives me more insight into my camera/lens capabilities, allowing me to refine my exposure compromise threshold points.